 - Work performed on the Manhattan College campus, including that required by a scholarship or assistantship

 - Work for an on-campus employer who has a contract to provide services to students; including Manhattan College Bookstore and Gourmet Dining Services.

 F-1 students maintaining lawful status who plan to enroll at a new school for the next academic term may continue on-campus employment at Manhattan College until the reporting date to the new school, or may begin employment at the new school provided that the new school has issued a new form I-20.

 In order to apply for on-campus employment, international students must first secure a job offer from a prospective employer.
 Be advised that as an international student you are only eligible to be paid with Campus Employment funds, not Work Study funds.
-Once you have secured a job offer, come to the International Student Advisor’s office for additional assistance.
+Once you have secured a job offer, come to the Office of International Student and Scholar Services for additional assistance.